 Item | ApsaraMQ for RabbitMQ | Open source RabbitMQ |

-Exchange type | Supports exchanges of the direct, fanout, headers, topic, x-delayed-message, and x-consistent-hash types. | Supports exchanges of the direct, fanout, headers, topic, x-delayed-message, and x-consistent-hash types. |
+Exchange type | Supports direct, fanout, headers, topic, x-delayed-message, and x-consistent-hash types. | Supports direct, fanout, headers, topic, x-delayed-message, and x-consistent-hash types. |

-Persistence | Supports persistent and non-persistent storage of configurations. | Supports persistent and non-persistent storage of configurations. |
+Persistence | Supports both persistent and non-persistent configurations. | Supports both persistent and non-persistent configurations. |

-Auto Delete | Supported. | Supported. |
+Auto delete | Supported. | Supported. |

 Internal | Supported. | Supported. |